Everything you need to know before you arrive.

 Student visa: Apply for a student visa, if necessary.

-Plane ticket: Confirm the start and end dates of your travelling and book your plane ticket.
+Plane ticket: Confirm the start and end dates of your programme and book your plane ticket.

 Housing: Take a look at the accommodation facilities and choose what you like.